Youth Exercise and Healthy Eating Habits

 The disparities in health behaviors the study reveals are consistent with disparities in the prevalence of obesity, particular among women, according to Philippa Clarke, lead author of the study and a researcher at the U-M Institute for Social Research (ISR).

 The study is based on data obtained every two years from 17,314 men and women who were aged 19 to 26 between 1984 and 2006.
-The participants were part of a follow-up panel drawn from the Monitoring the Future Study, conducted by ISR.
+The participants were part of a follow-up panel drawn from the Monitoring of the Future Study, conducted by ISR.
 The analysis was funded by the Robert Wood Johnson Foundation, as part of the Youth, Education, and Society Project, also based at ISR.

 For the study, the researchers looked at trends over a 23-year-period in six different health behaviors.
 They measured how often participants reported eating breakfast, and eating at least some green vegetables and fruit; how often they exercised vigorously (jogging, swimming, or calisthenics); how often they got at least seven hours of sleep, and how much television they watched on an average weekday.